 Featured in Who’s Who Among America’s Teachers, 10th Edition, Volume V,

 2005-2006BiographyMrs.
-Jones was born and raised in the "Mountain" Kingdom of Lesotho, Southern Africa, where she met her husband of thirty-five (35) years, John W. Jones, who was a peace corp volunteer to Lesotho at the time.
+Jones was born and raised in the "Mountain" Kingdom of Lesotho, Southern Africa, where she met her husband of thirty-seven (37) years, John W. Jones, who was a peace corp volunteer to Lesotho at the time.
 They are blessed with two daughters and one son.
-Things she enjoys doing for fun are cooking, singing, and writing poetry.EducationEducational Specialist (Ed.S)- Lindenwood University.Teaching Experience
+Things she enjoys doing for fun are cooking, singing, and writing poetry.EducationDoctor of Education (Ed.D)- Missouri Baptist University.Teaching Experience

-I have been working in the St. Louis Public Schools District for 16 years teaching ESOL, sheltered English Language Arts 1 and English Language Arts 2.
-I have taught at various schools such as Ralph Bunche International Middle School (1 yr), ROOsevelt High School (10yrs), and Gateway STEM High School (5 yrs).
-Prior to joining the SLPS district, I taught English and History at the high school level for nine years in Lesotho and South Africa.
-For the next nine and a half years, I taught at Cicira College of Education, in the Eastern Cape Province, South Africa, as a Communication Skills in English lecturer from 1990 to 1999 when my family and I moved to the United States of America.
+I have been working in the St. Louis Public Schools District for 18 years teaching ESOL, sheltered English Language Arts 1 and 2.
+I have taught at various schools such as Ralph Bunche International Middle School (1 yr), Roosevelt High School (10yrs), and Gateway STEM High School (7 yrs).
+Prior to joining the SLPS school district, I taught English and History at the high school level for nine years in Lesotho and South Africa.
+For the next nine and a half years, I taught at Cicira College of Education, in the Eastern Cape Province, South Africa, as a Communication Skills in English lecturer from 1990 to 1999.